Solar System Trivia

 Answer: Jupiter

-Question: Uranus takes how many Earth days to orbit the sun?
+Question: Uranus is in no rush—it takes how many Earth years to make one lap around the Sun?

 Answer: 84

-Question: What is the coldest planet in the solar system?
+Question: Which planet wins the title of coldest in the solar system’s ultimate freeze-off?

 Answer: Uranus